Gisleburt/open-metaverse-id/README.md

 ### Root Identity revocation

-Due to the way that Identities are anonymous, there is no way to revoke an Root Identity.
+Due to the way that Identities are anonymous, there is no way to revoke a Root Identity.
 This is addressed in the [alternatives](#alternatives) section.

 The user can tell platforms to no longer trust the Root Identity, however this is not a complete